HEBER VALLEY CAMP RULES

 the camp.
 Reserve these activities with your camp hosts after you check in.

-- Over thirty miles of hiking trails are available in warm weather.
-For your
+- Hiking trails are available in warm weather.
+Please check in with your camp host before

 Always hike with another person - use the "buddy system."
 DO NOT hike off